-The Guide to Start Building Muscle for Men Over 50
+The Best Workout Plan for Building Muscle for Men Over 50

 You might have read some guides on muscle building and encountered something scary.
 Studies show that, after age 30, you start to lose muscle mass at a rate of 3-5% per decade.
 Are you doomed to lose muscle from now until the day you die, or is there something you can do about it?